-I took a brief peek at one of our monster hives with honey supers on it yesterday and found several frames well on their way to being filled with honey.
-I know some experienced beekeepers discourage new beekeepers from going foundationless in their honey supers because the chances of success are less, but we can’t help ourselves.
-We love it when the bees build natural comb like this:
+I took a brief peek at one of my monster hives with honey supers on it yesterday and found several frames well on their way to being filled with honey.
+I know some experienced beekeepers discourage new beekeepers from going foundationless in their honey supers because the chances of the bees making a solid crop of comb honey aren’t great, but I can’t help myself.
+I love it when the bees build natural comb like this:

 Apparently the bees are attracted to the smell of drawn comb.
-That gets them to work in the honey supers.
-We put foundationless frames between the frames of drawn comb because the bees are generally compelled to fill in empty space.
-Our methods may not maximize honey production, but the maximizing approach can take the fun out of beekeeping.
-That’s not our game.
+That gets them to work in the honey supers more eagerly.
+I put foundationless frames between the frames of drawn comb because the bees are generally compelled to fill in empty space.
+My methods may not maximize honey production, but the maximizing approach can take the fun out of beekeeping.
+That’s not my game.
 And it’s hard to argue with results like this:

 Notes for my records: I started the year with four hives and now I have four more — three splits and one caught swarm.
 The caught swarm and the first split are doing well.
 The other two splits are only a day old, one with a newly mated queen, another with its original queen, so I don’t know how they’re doing.
 Each hive has its own crazy history.
 I hope all the craziness is over and done with.
 I’ve been in survival mode for the past seven weeks since I had to quickly move my bees from my backyard in the city.
 It’s been a slog.